valinet/valinet.github.io/_posts/2022-01-21-Disable-the-rounded-corners-in-Windows-11.markdown

 ![image](https://user-images.githubusercontent.com/6503598/150561707-3c6eeae2-298a-4512-8a35-9de33d49b888.png)

 That's it!
 The functionality has been incorporated in the latest ExplorerPatcher, version 22000.434.41.10.
 Hopefully it will serve you well.

+Update (29/08/2022): I also recommend checking out [this project](https://github.com/oberrich/win11-toggle-rounded-corners) on GitHub, which adopts a similar srategy but patches a flag inside the `CDesktopManager` singleton from `uDWM` to achieve a similar result.
+Hopefully, one day, I will have the time and maybe integrate this into ExplorerPatcher.